Repetition makes a statement seem more true, regardless of whether it is or not. Understanding this effect can help you avoid falling for propaganda.

 Sir Keir Starmer trying to distance himself from his own bad policy

-It is in the former Shadow Brexit ministers interest to move himself and the Party’s away from the failings on his own Brexit policy and the vote losing second referendum.
-A clear vote loser then and now.
+It is in the former Shadow Brexit minister’s interest to shove down the memory hole his own part in the disaster of the 2019 general election, his own Brexit policy and the vote losing second referendum.

 It was Sir Keir Starmer who way back in 2018 pushed what should have been a composite motion to stop a ‘Tory no deal’ into a second referendum at all cost policy.
 Even though on that very day Corbyn had said no second referendum.

 Where Sir Keir Starmer has declared that the 2019 result was down to the unpopularity of one person – Jeremy Corbyn – and that Labour’s left-wing policies meant that the party was unelectable.
 The reality, Sir Keir is perpetuating a lie.
-By repeating this lie an establishment slur it helps to shovel dirt on the Left wing agenda of the Labour Party and socialism in general.
+Repeating this lie as an establishment slur helps to shovel dirt on the Left wing agenda of the Labour Party and socialism in general.

 Confidential Labour election report reveals 1.2m party voters just stayed at home